 The Essential Guide to Aromatherapy and Vibrational Healing: Spiritually, wintergreen helps release patterns of family and personal karma at a spiritual level.
 Use it to help you relax and release during special healing sessions and regression therapy.
 Mentally, the oil clears your mind to help release repetitive negative thoughts, mental conflict, and misperceptions.
 Emotionally, the oil's energy helps remove pain.

-Aromatic Studies: Use wintergreen in lotions, creams, oils, or gels to help relieve muscle tension, aches, and pains, joint stiffness and pain, rheumatoid arthritis pain, fibromyalgia pain, or chronic lower back pain.
+Aromatic Studies: Uses for wintergreen essential oil include in lotions, creams, oils, or gels to help relieve muscle tension, aches, and pains, joint stiffness and pain, rheumatoid arthritis pain, fibromyalgia pain, or chronic lower back pain.

 The Complete Guide to Aromatherapy, Third Edition, Vol. 1: To relieve arthritis and rheumatism pain, consider blending wintergreen with essential oils such as black pepper, clove, ginger, peppermint, or rosemary.